BepiColombo: Thruster issues

-Future
+Arrival at Mercury

+On 15 June 2026 at 13:24 UTC, BepiColombo switched off its solar electric propulsion for the last time in preparation for the Mercury Arrival Phase starting in September.
+Also in June, BepiColombo teams started a series of arrival simulations at ESOC.
+On 3 September 2026, the Mercury Transfer Module successfully separated from the two orbiters, marking the beginning of the Mercury Arrival Phase.
+On 24 September 2026, the remaining stack performed a 11.4 m/s trajectory correction, testing the MPO's propulsion system before the planned orbit insertion.

-Four final thrust arcs will reduce the relative velocity to the point where Mercury will "weakly" capture the spacecraft in November 2026 into polar orbit.
+The spacecraft will be "weakly captured" by Mercury's gravity in November 2026 into polar orbit.
 Only a small maneuver is needed to bring the craft into an orbit around Mercury with an apocentre of 178,000 km.
 The orbiters then separate and will adjust their orbits using chemical thrusters.

-Trajectory
+Trajectory and timeline

-As of January 2025, the mission schedule is:
+As of September 2026, the mission schedule is: